liibre/Rocc/README.md

   - NULL key
   - multiple keys
 - [ ] create function to generate all synomys for a scientific name
+  - Function will receive a species scientific name
+  - Function will use other existing and stable functions
+  - Function will return accepted name, synonyms, ref database for each synonym

 ## Notes